williamdemeo/progfun-setup/README.md

    and then you arrive at the `>` prompt, which is the sbt command prompt.

-3. At the sbt command prompt, enter `compile`.
-If that goes well, enter `test`.
-   Then type `exit` to leave sbt.
+3. At the sbt command prompt, enter `test`.
+If that went well, then at least your sbt is probably set up correctly.
+Type `exit` to leave sbt.

    (Step 3 is important since it causes sbt to pull down a copy of the lib_managed directory and jar files, which are not kept in my ProgFun